zk182/cinema/README.md

 This will get you a default set of `users`, cinema `sessions` and `reservations` to test

-- email:u1@test.com
+- email: u1@test.com

-- email:u2@test.com
+- email: u2@test.com

-- email:u3@test.com
+- email: u3@test.com

 the three of them with same password: 123